hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

   |:------|
   | For any cross-network data request, make sure an access control policy is recorded in the _source network_ (`trade-logistics-network` in the above example) and a corresponding verification policy is recorded in the _destination network_ (`trade-finance-network` in the above example) before any relay request is triggered. |
 - **Local network security domain (membership) configuration**:
-  Call the function or HTTP endpoint to record local membership that was created in development step.
+  Recall the code snippet added to your application in the "Identity Administration" section.
+Exercise that code snippet, exposed either through a function API or an HTTP endpoint, to record the initial local membership for the relevant network channels.

 Your Fabric network is now up and running with the necessary Weaver components, and your network's channel's ledger is bootstrapped with the initial configuration necessary for cross-network interactions!